INRIA/scikit-learn-mooc/slides/bias_vs_variance.md

 ???
-If we were to train our high flexibility degree 9 polynomial model on an alternative sample for the training set, we could get a very different prediction function.
+If we were to train our high flexibility degree 9 polynomial model on an alternative sample of the training set, we could get a very different prediction function.

-On the target, that would be represented like an arrow in a completely different location.
+On the target, that would be represented an arrow in a completely different location.